Astaxanthin 60 gels 4mg per gelcap. Astaxanthin is a powerful antioxidant that protects the retina, reduces eye strain and supports brain functioning.

 Antioxidant effect of astaxanthin on phospholipid peroxidation in human erythrocytes

-Phospholipid hydroperoxides (PLOOH) accumulate abnormally in the erythrocytes of dementia patients, and dietary xanthophylls (polar carotenoids such as astaxanthin) are hypothesised to prevent the accumulation.
-In this study, both astaxanthin and PLOOH levels in the erythrocytes of thirty middle-aged and senior subjects were evaluated over 12 weeks of treatment.
-The study results suggests that astaxanthin supplementation results in improved erythrocyte antioxidant status and decreased PLOOH levels, which may contribute to the prevention of dementia.
+The researchers pointed out that phospholipid hydroperoxides (PLOOH) accumulates abnormally in the red blood cells of patients with dementia and hypothesised that dietary carotenoids like astaxanthin might prevent this accumulation.
+In their research study, the scientists evaluated both astaxanthin and PLOOH levels in the red blood cells of 30 middle-aged and senior patients over the course of 12 weeks.
+The results suggested that supplementing with astaxanthin does in fact improved antioxidants in red blood cells and lower PLOOH levels, which may be helpful for the prevention of dementia.

 Ref: Br J Nutr.
 2011 Jun;105(11):1563-71.
 Epub 2011 Jan 31.

-In this study published in 2001, 145 patients with macular degeneration were randomly assigned to be given supplements of lutein (10mg), zeaxanthin (1mg) and astaxanthin (4mg).
-The results were evaluated after 1 and 2 years.
-Those people in the group receiving the antioxidants above showed significant improvement in visual acuity (ability to see more clearly).
+Ina 2001, nearly 150 AMD patients were given supplements of lutein (10mg), zeaxanthin (1mg) and astaxanthin (4mg compared to others receiving a placebo).
+After 1 and after 2 years, the results were assessed.
+The patients receiving these antioxidants demonstrated significant improvement in visual acuity (ability to see more clearly).
 In addition, the researchers concluded that people given lutein, zeaxanthin and astaxanthin together with other nutrients were more likely to report significant improvements.